 Setting the Record Straight: The Link Between Breast Cancer and Oral Contraceptives

-If you are one of the millions of women using hormonal contraceptives, you may be ready to rethink your birth control.
+If you are one of the millions of women using hormonal contraceptives, recent headlines may have caused you to rethink your birth control.
 But … before you abandon the Pill or trade in your IUD, be sure to do a little bit of legwork and get the whole story.
 To jumpstart your research, we spoke to oncologist Patrick Dillon, MD, about the recent study findings that put this topic back in the spotlight.

 Is it true that doctors have known for some time that hormonal contraceptives increase a woman’s risk of developing breast cancer?

-Yes, there were three historical studies prior to the most recent one, which appeared in the New England Journal of Medicine.
-The important thing to note with all of these studies, including the one that came out of Denmark in 2017, is that they were observational studies, not prospective randomized studies, so they do not show cause and effect.
+Yes, there were three historical studies prior to the most recent one, which appeared in the New England Journal of Medicine earlier this month.
+The important thing to note with all of these studies, including the one that just came out of Denmark, is that they were observational studies, not prospective randomized studies, so they do not show cause and effect.

 How is this study different from those done in previous years?